 The Triple Goddess symbol is another symbol I used to tap into the energy of motherhood.
 The Triple Goddess symbol consists of the waxing moon, full moon, and waning moon represent the maiden, the mother, and the crone.
 This lunar reminder suggests that we can embody all aspects of the Triple Goddess at different times in our life.
 You don’t need to be young to act like the maiden, and you do not need to have children to embody the mother.
 Beyond the archetypes associated with the Triple Goddess, the moon phases also point to a reminder that everything is a phase and nothing is forever, just like the infertility journey.
 Read more about the Triple Goddess in a post I wrote here.

 You don’t have to have these special symbols tattooed on your body to work with them!
 But if you want to, by all means 😉 You can add these symbols to your altar, meditate on them, create art with them, and wear them.
-I handmake Berkano Rune charm necklaces here and offer a variety of Triple Goddess moon jewelry here as well.
-All of these were inspired by my infertility journey.
+I handmake Berkano Rune charm necklaces here.

 There are SO MANY choices to be made along the infertility journey, believe me, I know.
 Here are just a few, “Should I try IUI or IVF?”
 “Should I adopt?”
 “Should I stop trying altogether?”
 “Why do I think I don’t deserve to have children?”
 “Should I switch to a new Dr.?”, “Should I go the holistic route first?”, “What are my limits with this process?”.
 These are just a few examples of some of the big questions that went through my mind during my infertility journey.